-THE MARKET PENETRATOR A Typical Market Penetrator Placement
+I THE MARKET PENETRATOR

-Market Penetrators spend a couple of hours each day studying law firm websites, job boards and other sources for openings.
+A Typical Market Penetrator Placement.
+The Market Penetrator spends a couple of hours each morning studying law firm websites for openings.
 They also are very interested in law firms and read most periodicals and legal newspapers they can get a hold of.
-The Market Penetrator may even spend some time reading Martindale Hubble because they want to know everything they can about the market because that they believe will allow them to make placements.
-While Market Penetrators may meet with law firms on an ongoing basis, their belief is that the market is huge and that their emphasis should be on the global picture and knowing what is going on in the market as a whole -- not necessarily just inside one law firm.
+The Market Penetrator may even spend some time in front of the television reading Martindale Hubble.
+The Market Penetrator wants to know everything they can about the market because they believe this will allow them to make placements.
+While the Market Penetrator may meet with law firms on an ongoing basis, their belief is that the market is huge and that their emphasis should be on the global picture.

-The Market Penetrator decides a certain type of attorney in a certain practice group is in demand.
-They have openings for that type of attorney; however, they also believe a good attorney in that practice area will be marketable at firms that do not even have openings.
-The Market Penetrator takes out a few ads in legal periodicals and job posting boards seeking those sorts of attorneys and tends to make a bunch of calls.
-When the Market Penetrator starts finding candidates, he or she will submit them to a large number of firmsfirms with openings and firms the Market Penetrator simply believes may have openings.
-As candidates get interviews, Market Penetrators submit more candidates to the firms that are interviewing his or her candidates if they match the same profile.
-Without ever forming a particularly close relationship with any hiring organization, the Market Penetrator makes a placement.
+The Market Penetrator decides a certain type of attorneys in a certain practice group is in demand.
+They have openings for that attorney; however, they also believe a good attorney in that practice area will be marketable at firms that do not even have openings.
+The Market Penetrator takes out a few ads in legal periodicals and job posting boards seeking those sorts of attorneys.
+The Market Penetrator makes a bunch of calls.
+When the Market Penetrator starts finding candidates, they submit them to a large number of firms-firms with openings and firms the Market Penetrator believes have openings.
+As their candidates get interviews, they submit more candidates to the firms that it sees are interviewing its people.
+Without ever forming a particular close relationship with any law firm, the Market Penetrator makes a placement.

 The Market Penetrator's method of recruiting and placement is based upon sheer force and aggressiveness.
-This Market Penetrator's recruiting method is based upon the belief that (1) the respective candidate's goal is to get the best possible job and (2) the candidate needs to be aggressively marketed because (a) they will find a job (through the recruiter-or otherwise), and (b) the recruiter should be the one who gets them the job.
-Market Penetrators also believe they cannot possibly know everything that is going on in their market and must constantly be pushing to market their candidate to new and potential opportunities matching the candidate's interest.
+This Market Penetrator's recruiting method is based upon the belief that the (1) respective candidate's goal is to get the best possible job and (2) the candidate needs to be aggressively marketed because (a) they will find a job (through the recruiter-or otherwise), and (b) the recruiter should be the one who gets them the job.
+The Market Penetrator also believes they cannot possibly know everything that is going on in their market and must constantly be pushing to market their candidate to new and potential opportunities matching the candidate's interest.